 Market segmentation and buyer personas help attorneys and firms to identify target segments and ideal clients.
-In getting these factors right, your law firm can influence client attitudes about your brand.
-Also with this knowledge, your law firm can determine which marketing activities are most effective and enable more efficient use of marketing time and money .
+When a law firm has an understanding of these factors, it can influence client attitudes about its brand.
+Also with this knowledge, your law firm can determine which marketing activities are most effective to encourage more efficient use of marketing time and money.

 Benefits of segmentation and buyer personas for law firms and attorneys